CharlieXojo/classPreferences/README.md

 therefore important that the bundleID argument contains a string which will be valid for use as a folder and a filename on your platform.

-###setBooleanValue(key as String, value as Boolean)
-Allows you to pass a boolean value to be written to your preferences file.
+##set Methods
+The set methods all set the value of the specified type to the preferences database.
+Keys are case insensitive but must be unique or the method will replace the existing value stored in the preferences database.

 All values are actually converted to string and stored in the preferences database as text and then converted back to their datatype when retrieved.
 This is transparent to you when coding.

-Keys are case insensitive but must be unique.
+###setBooleanValue(key as String, value as Boolean)

 ###setDoubleValue(key as String, value as Boolean)
-Allows you to pass a double value to be written to your preferences file.

-All values are actually converted to string and stored in the preferences database as text and then converted back to their datatype when retrieved.
-This is transparent to you when coding.

-Keys are case insensitive but must be unique.
+###setSingleValue(key as String, value as Single)

+###setColorValue(key as String, value as Color)

 ###setIntegerValue(key as String, value as Boolean)
-Allows you to pass an integer value to be written to your preferences file.

-All values are actually converted to string and stored in the preferences database as text and then converted back to their datatype when retrieved.
-This is transparent to you when coding.

-Keys are case insensitive but must be unique.

 ###setStringValue(key as String, value as Boolean)
-Allows you to pass a string value to be written to your preferences file.

-All values are actually converted to string and stored in the preferences database as text and then converted back to their datatype when retrieved.
-This is transparent to you when coding.
+##get Methods
+The get methods all return the value of the specified type from the preferences database.
 Keys are case insensitive but must be unique.

-###getBooleanValue(key as String) as Boolean
-Returns a boolean value from your preferences file.
-Keys are case insensitive but must be unique.
 If the key does not exists in the preferences file a KeyNotFoundException will be raised.
 To avoid this the HasKey method can be used prior to calling the get methods to check the existence of a key.
+Alternatively pass the optional default value to be returned if the key cannot be found, however, you will not be notified if the key was not found and the method will return correctly.

+###getBooleanValue(key as String,Optional default as Boolean) as Boolean

-###getDoubleValue(key as String) as Double
+###getDoubleValue(key as String,Optional default as Double) as Double

-Returns a double value from your preferences file.
-Keys are case insensitive but must be unique.
-If the key does not exists in the preferences file a KeyNotFoundException will be raised.
-To avoid this the HasKey method can be used prior to calling the get methods to check the existence of a key.
+###getSingleValue(key as String,Optional default as Single) as Single

+###getColorValue(key as String,Optional default as Color) as Color

-###getIntegerValue(key as String) as Integer
+###getIntegerValue(key as String,Optional default as Integer) as Integer
-Returns an integer value from your preferences file.
-Keys are case insensitive but must be unique.
-If the key does not exists in the preferences file a KeyNotFoundException will be raised.
-To avoid this the HasKey method can be used prior to calling the get methods to check the existence of a key.

-###getStringValue(key as String) as String
+###getStringValue(key as String,Optional default as String) as String

-Returns a string value from your preferences file.
-Keys are case insensitive but must be unique.
-If the key does not exists in the preferences file a KeyNotFoundException will be raised.
-To avoid this the HasKey method can be used prior to calling the get methods to check the existence of a key.
+##Utility Methods

 ###deleteValue(key as string)
 Deletes a key and value pair from your preferences file.
 Keys are case